Dania School Safeguarding Policy

 Section 175 of the Education Act 2002 places a duty upon our school to safeguard and promote the welfare of children.
 ‘Working Together to Safeguard Children’ 2015, Keeping Children Safe in Education 2016 and the London Child Protection Procedures provide a framework for enabling the school to fulfil its statutory duties effectively and efficiently in the best interests of children.
 All staff and governors should (as a minimum) read Part One of Keeping Children Safe in Education 2016 (and Annex A) and staff can find a copy in the School policies folder.

 As part of our induction process all new staff are given KCSIE part 1(2016) and Annex A, safeguarding policy, staff code of conduct, health and safety policy, whistleblowing policy and E-safety policy.
 All staff are also told of the restrictions on mobile phone and camera use at Dania School (including EY staff).
 Any photos of children will be taken on the School Camera/IPad, assuming that the parent/guardian has given consent.
+This requirement also applies to parents, visitors, work experience students and older pupils.

 At Dania School we are committed to safeguarding children and young people and we expect everyone who works in our school to share this commitment.
 Adults in our school take all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them.
 We always act in the best interests of the child.